falcosecurity/falco-rustlings/README.md

 Similar to the core `rustlings` exercises, you will need to search for `TODO` and `todo!()` to discover the areas that need to be changed, you can press `h` to get hints, and you may find a solution ready in the `solutions/` directory.
+In addition to that, you'll find `DOCS` with pointers to the relevant SDK documentation.

 ## Resources
 |                                     |                                                                       |